How Do You Spot Hyperglycemia in Children with Diabetes?

 What are the risks for kids with hyperglycemia?

-“When there’s not enough insulin in the body to trigger sugar to move into the cells, the body looks for another fuel source,” explains Andrew Muir, MD, Medical Director of Endocrinology and Diabetes.
+“When there’s not enough insulin in the body to trigger sugar to move into the cells, the body looks for another fuel source,” explains Daniel Hsia, MD, a pediatric endocrinologist and diabetes specialist at Children's.

-What it finds is fat.
-And when that fat breaks down, ketones or acids build up in the blood.
+That other fuel source is fat, and when that fat breaks down, ketones or acids build up in the blood.
 The result is a condition called diabetic ketoacidosis (DKA), a serious condition that can lead to coma, kidney damage or even death.

 The sooner hyperglycemia is treated, the better.
 If your child is showing any signs of high blood sugar, take these steps: